Soft like cotton or smooth like velvet — every dress design starts with the fabrics.

 Perhaps the most versatile of all, cotton is a comfortable option that designers can alter into a wide range of styles.
 You can choose a lightweight option in a soft hue, like a powder blue cotton fabric, for a basic summer dress that blends easily with other pieces and accessories.

-Linen fabric used for dresses are essential in most wardrobes, and you can style it in various ways.
+Linen fabrics used for dresses are essential in most wardrobes, and you can style it in various ways.
 For some design inspiration, consider how you can turn a simple camel-coloured linen fabric into a timeless piece with an easy-going and laid-back approach.

 Alternatively, you can go for a brushed worn mauve fabric to provide an elegant touch to a dress.